SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 3. Tempest and Box Kitchen

-Pour Guys, at 431 Natoma Street in the South of Market District, combines a fantastic range of ales and lagers with a mouth-watering food choice.
+Pour Guys, at 431 Natoma Street in the South of Market District, combines a fantastic range of ales and lagers with a mouth-watering food selection.

-The menu is diverse and inventive, from local favorites like clam chowder to burgers, fried chicken, and vegan dishes.
+The menu is diverse and inventive, from burgers to fried chicken to vegan tacos and more.

-A great place with sensible prices and is popular with locals who have enjoyed their evening in one of the world's most vibrant cities.
+A great place with sensible prices and popular with locals who have enjoyed their evening out in one of the world's most vibrant cities.

-Open until 2 am 7 days a week, it's a lively and enjoyable place for late night dining and also offers take-outs.
+The box kitchen is open until midnight and the bar is open until 2 am seven days a week.
+It's a lively and enjoyable place for late-night dining and takeout.

 >> Top burger joints around SF